-The Company uses Pershing, LLC, Interactive Brokers, LLC, ED&F Man, APEX Clearing Corp. and RJ O'Brien & Associates LLC to process its customers' securities transactions and to provide custodial and other services.
+The Company uses Pershing, LLC, Interactive Brokers, LLC, Marex Group Capital, APEX Clearing Corp. and RJ O'Brien & Associates LLC to process its customers' securities transactions and to provide custodial and other services.
 The Company pays fees on a per transaction basis for securities transactions and interest on balances due to these firms.

-The Company uses HSBC Securities Inc for execution and clearing derivatives transactions and shall maintain with HSBC at all times cash, US government securities and other collateral that HSBC deems acceptable to satisfy all initial or additional margin requirements.
-The Company also uses the Prime Broker NatWest Markets PLC in relation to FX transactions.
-The Company pays service fees for interest swaps transactions and FX transactions.
+The Company uses HSBC Securities Inc. for the execution and clearing of derivatives transactions and shall maintain with HSBC at all the times cash, US government securities and other collateral that HSBC deems acceptable to satisfy all initial or original margin requirements.
+The Company also uses the prime broker NatWest Markets PLC in relation to FX transactions.
+The Company pays service fees for interest rate swaps transactions and FX transactions.

-Receivables from broker-dealer and Clearing Organization
+Due from broker-dealer and clearing organizations

 Receivable from broker dealers include amounts receivable from unsettled trades, accrued interest receivables and cash deposits.
-A portion of the Company trades and contracts are cleared through a clearing firm and settled daily between the clearing firm and the Company.
+The Company's trades and contracts are cleared through a clearing firm and settled daily between the clearing firm and the Company.
 Because of this daily settlement, the amount of unsettled credit exposure is limited to the amount owed to the Company for a very short period of time.
-In December 2022, due from broker dealer was \$40,909,281, including \$1,250,000 in restricted cash and a \$750,000 deposit in Natwest reflected on prepaid and other assets.
-Historically, the clearing firm has demonstrated the ability to continuously, without delay or interruptions, make the Company's cash balances available to the Company and no credit losses were recognized during the year.
-The Company continually reviews the credit quality of its counterparties and clearing firm.
+As of December 31, 2023, due from broker dealer was \$61,890,782, including \$2,000,000 in restricted cash and a \$750,000 deposit held by Natwest reflected in prepaids and other assets.
+Historically, the clearing firms have demonstrated the ability to continuously, without delay or interruptions, make the Company's cash balances available to the Company and no credit losses were recognized during the year.
+The Company continually reviews the credit quality of its counterparties and clearing firms.